Drug and Alcohol Rehab

 We care about your family’s financial security.
 Individuals who are in professional positions experience higher levels of stress and significant responsibilities.
 For these individuals, increased stress levels may also increase their risk for developing a substance use disorder.
 This is especially risky for members of the medical profession who are surrounded by potentially addictive substances each day.
 Once addiction develops, quitting without the help of an executive drug and alcohol rehab could be difficult and sometimes feel impossible.

 Executive rehabs or alcohol and drug rehabs for professionals can allow people to seek treatment in a private and safe environment.
 Executive rehabs typically offer benefits not found in other rehabs, such as working online or using the phone are needed.
-However, despite these added benefits related specifically to executive rehab, choosing a professional rehab like Findlay ensures you receive the highest level, evidence-based care.
+However, despite these added benefits related specifically to executive rehab, choosing a professional rehab, like Findlay, ensures you receive the highest level, evidence-based care.

 The Benefits of an Executive Rehab

 Addiction treatment of all kinds is designed to be private and confidential.
 It is not necessary to choose an executive or professional rehab program to expect a high level of privacy.
 At a standard inpatient treatment program, you will stay on-site at the treatment facility while attending therapy.
 This generally means participants have limited access to the world outside of the treatment setting, including conversations with friends, family, and co-workers.
-Access to personal items, including cellular phones, smartphones, and computers, is also limited.
+Access to personal items, including cellular phones, smartphones, and computers, are also limited.

 Residential (inpatient) rehab for professionals is different.
-These programs typically offer a higher level of privacy as executives and professionals often require exclusivity and seclusion to successfully escape their day-to-day stressors and achieve sobriety.
-Additionally, many who choose executive rehab cannot walk away from their obligations for 30, 60, or 90-days to attend and complete a residential treatment program.
+These programs typically offer a higher level of privacy, as executives and professionals often require exclusivity and seclusion to successfully escape their day-to-day stressors and achieve sobriety.
+Additionally, many who choose executive rehab cannot walk away from their obligations for 30, 60, or 90 days to attend and complete a residential treatment program.

 Although work may be allowed at a traditional rehab program, participants are generally encouraged to limit their participation in work-related activities to enhance their focus on achieving sobriety and learning the skills necessary to maintain a lasting recovery.
 At other programs, depending on the program’s intensity, access to the Internet, smartphones, and other technology needed to work may not be allowed.
 Executive rehabs often provide necessary work-related components so you can continue to participate in work obligations while working towards getting sober and getting healthy.
 Many professional rehabs offer services such as meeting rooms, workspaces, and access to the Internet or smartphones.